eWelli/fullstackopen-course/part0/exercise0.6.md

+# New note in Single page app diagram - site https://studies.cs.helsinki.fi/exampleapp/spa
-Site is loaded like in exercise0.5
+Site is loaded like in [exercise0.5](exercise0.5.md)

 ```mermaid
 sequenceDiagram